 You can check out the system by downloading our free preview, the Hermit’s Sanctuary at drivethrurpg.com

 We intend that a portion of each sale of BEOWULF: Age of Heroes once launched, will be donated to anti-racist causes.
 That way should a racist buy our work, they aid their own undoing.

 BEOWULF: Age of Heroes is designed primarily as a duet game, with one gamemaster and one player.
-Thus when it came time to design the classes, we quickly resolved that the idea of class roles was something that wouldn’t quite work.
+When it came time to design the classes, we quickly resolved that the idea of class roles was something that wouldn’t quite work.
 It was okay for a player to choose a focus for their Hero’s class, because Followers (non-player characters that accompany the character and are able to temporarily aid them) can help support the player in weak areas.
 But every character needed to have a certain measure of toughness and some ability at combat.
 We decided to create just a single class, the Hero class, and use 5e’s subclasses to allow a player to choose a focus for their Hero.
 We ended up with six different subclasses.
 Each based around an Ability score.

 We want every kind of player to have options in BEOWULF.
 Some folks will be excited to hunt dangerous Monsters and try their Hero against them in direct physical confrontation.
 So some subclasses like the Bench-breaker and the Ox-spirited are all about direct confrontation and giving the Hero tools to dish out damage and take it in turn.
 However, in most BEOWULF adventures there is some secret weakness of the Monster that can be found to weaken them.
 Subclasses like the Riddle-reaver and the Council-caller can use their own wits or knowledge or confer with others in order to learn those secrets and surprise the Monster.
 Other heroes like the Honey-tongued can recruit many assistants to help with the fight, while those like the Swift-blessed avoid the Monster until the time to strike is right.